TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 10/1 Kings 10.1.md

 ---

-And when the queen of Sheba heard of the fame of Solomon concerning the name of Jehovah, she came to prove him with hard questions.
+When the queen of Sheba heard of the fame of Solomon concerning the name of Yahweh, she came to prove him with hard questions.